-Ears are without a doubt one of the most defining characteristics of a dog.
-Erect, triangular ears can give the impression of a dog that is alert and ready for action.
-Then there are the ones with long, floppy ears that look like they are perpetually ready for a nap and on the verge of dozing off.
+Ears are, without question, one of the most defining qualities of a dog.
+There’s so much you can learn from your dog’s ears.
+For example, erect and triangular ears can give the impression of a dog that is alert and ready for action.

+Much like humans, their physical features can be misleading.
+But one thing is for certain, dogs with long ears have a certain appeal.
 Because of this, we’ve put together a list of our favorite long-eared dog breeds to get you acquainted with them.

-RECOMMENDED: 22 Big Fluffy Dogs You’ll Want to Hug
+RECOMMENDED: 31 Big Fluffy Dogs to Hug

 Table of Contents